 Most importantly, commenting back doubles the number of comments on your post.

-Hashtags are another great way to boost engagement, but only if you use them strategically.
+Hashtags are another great way to boost engagement, but only if you use them shrewdly.
 This is why learning the do’s and don’ts of using hashtags is crucial.

 2) DO NOT use the same hashtags over and over: Do not use the same hashtags in every post or even in back-to-back posts.
 You must switch them up constantly, and they must be relevant to the actual content of the post.

-3) DO NOT use hashtags in every post: On my account, I have noticed that if I use hashtags in two to three posts in a row, my engagement and reach significantly drops.
+3) DO NOT use hashtags in every post: On my account, I have noticed that if I use hashtags in two to three posts in a row, my engagement and reach drop significantly.
 I could just be paranoid, but I have been testing this theory for a while now, and it seems to check out.
-So, what I’ve been doing is using hashtags sparingly, maybe once every three to four posts.
-They seem to be way more potent when I use them less.
+So, I’ve been using hashtags sparingly, maybe once every three to four posts.
+They seem to be way more potent when I use them less frequently.

 Instant engagement hack: Like location tags, it’s smart to use a variety of hashtags.
 Let’s use a post about an open house in Tucson as an example:

-- Content-specific hashtags refer to the actual content of the post: #openhouse #openhouses #sundayopens #sundaysareforopens (good T-shirt idea)
+1. Content-specific hashtags refer to the actual content of the post: #openhouse #openhouses #sundayopens #sundaysareforopens (also a good T-shirt idea).

-- Location-specific hashtags refer to the location of the post: #tucsonrealtor #tucsonagent #tucsonrealestate #tucsonopenhouse
+2. Location-specific hashtags refer to the setting of the post: #tucsonrealtor #tucsonagent #tucsonrealestate #tucsonopenhouse.

-- Global hashtags are hashtags that have hundreds of thousands of posts attributed to them.
+3. Global hashtags are hashtags that have hundreds of thousands of posts attributed to them.
 Some examples would be #realtor, #realestate, #realestateagent, and so on.
-Use these sparingly because they are less effective but good to throw in the mix now and then.
+Use these sparingly, because they are less effective but good to throw in the mix now and then.

-- Branded hashtags are what you use for your business.
-Mine would be #brokeagent or #thebrokeagent.
+4. Branded hashtags are what you use for your business.
+Mine would be #brokeagent and #thebrokeagent.

 BONUS TIP: Use ALL of Instagram

 As I previously mentioned, the Instagram algorithm LOVES when you use all of the site’s features.
-So post a variety of content, including slide shows, videos, IGTV’s, Stories, and of course, Reels.
-Instagram loves it when you use its newest features, like Reels.
+So post a variety of content, including slideshows, videos, IGTV posts, Stories, and, of course, Reels.
+Instagram loves it when you use its newest features.

 Don’t have time for yet another e-book?
-Here’s a quick strategy from the e-book you can use right now: Post as many Reels as you can because the reach and discovery on the Reel Feed are bananas.
+Here’s a quick Instagram hack from the e-book you can use right now: Post as many Reels as you can, because the reach and discovery on the Reel Feed are bananas.
 Instagram’s algorithm is focusing primarily on promoting vertical video and original content.